Asia River Cruises

-Not so long ago travel to Myanmar (Burma) was somewhat unusual; today the country is growing in popularity as a river cruise destination and a number of lines include cruises on the 1,348-mile Irrawaddy River among their itineraries.
-The river flows north to south from high in the Himalayas through the center of the country and empties into the Andaman Sea.
+Also growing in popularity is travel to Myanmar (Burma) on the 1,348-mile Irrawady River, which flows north to south from high in the Himalayas through the center of the country and empties into the Andaman Sea.
 In August, when the Himalayan snows melt, the water is high enough to allow vessels to travel all the way to Bhamo, near the Chinese border.